scholarslab/scholarslab.github.io/pages/for-students/praxis.md

 nav: false
 ---

-**Applications are now open for the 2023-2024 Praxis Program cohort.
-Applications are due March 1st, 2023**.
-Consider spending some time with us next year!
+**Applications are now closed for the upcoming years.
+Applications for the 2024-2025 Praxis Program cohort will go live in fall of 2023**.

 If you're interested in learning more about the fellowship or have questions about anything you read below, please consider attending the information session for the 2023-2024 cohort - **Tuesday, January 31st, 2023 from 10:00-11:00 on Zoom**.
 Please [register](https://cal.lib.virginia.edu/calendar/events/slab-praxis-information-session-2023) to attend.